 The buildings have safety features like security cameras, duress/‘panic’ alarms and safe exits.

 This website has a quick exit button in the top right-hand corner, which will immediately take you to a blank Google search page when you click on it.
 Find out how to clear your browser history to stop anyone being able to see that you have visited this website.

 The Orange Door is part of the Victorian Government’s response to the Royal Commission into Family Violence.
 It strengthens support for children and families.

 Family Safety Victoria, which was set up in July 2017, is leading the establishment of The Orange Door.

-It opened in five areas in 2018 – Barwon, Bayside Peninsula, Inner Gippsland, Mallee and North Eastern Melbourne – and will be available across Victoria in 2021.
+It opened in five areas in 2018 – Barwon, Bayside Peninsula, Inner Gippsland, Mallee and North Eastern Melbourne – and is due to be available across Victoria.